louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 4.1 PDE5 Inhibitor Use

 Administration of NitroMist is contraindicated in patients who are using a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type 5 (PDE5), as PDE5 inhibitors such as sildenafil, vardenafil, and tadalafil have been shown to potentiate the hypotensive effects of organic nitrates.
 Do not use NitroMist in patients who are taking the soluble guanylate cyclase (sGC) stimulator riociguat.
-Concomitant use can cause hypotension. [see DRUG INTERACTIONS (7.1)].
+Concomitant use can cause hypotension [see DRUG INTERACTIONS (7.1)].

 4.2 Severe Anemia